persmed/cas-assignment/docs/assignment.toolcalibration.rst

 Tool Calibration
 ################

-This assignment is based on the lecture "Postional Tracking", where you will implement two different ways to calibrate a tool.
+For a CAS scene, the location of the tool tip must be known in the coordinate system of the tracking camera.
+Tool calibration is perfromed to determine the location of the tool tip relative to its tracked location.
+In this assignment you will implement two different ways to calibrate a rigid straight tool.

 Pivot calibration
 *****************

 Implement the pivot calibration algorithm as discussed in the "Positional Tracking" lecture.
+While pivoted around its tip, the optically tracked pose of athe instrument has been saved.
+The data can be used to solve for the location of the tool tip relative to the origin of the tracked marker.

 Theory
 ======

 .. image:: img/pivot_calibration.png

-* :math:`p_t` is constant if looking from tool local COS
+* :math:`p_t` is constant if looking from tool local Coordinate system (COS)
 * Pivot point (tool tip) :math:`p_p` is constant if looking from the tracking COS
 * At any moment, :math:`F_i(R_i, p_i)` can be retrieved from the tracker API
 * :math:`F_i(R_i, p_i)` takes :math:`p_t` to :math:`p_p`